georgesutphin/MCB585-2023/_episodes/09-class-power-analysis.md

-***
 ## In Class

 Increasingly, funding agencies are asking for detailed justification for experimental design decisions.
-An explicitly request in these requirements is presentation of a power analysis to justify your study design, particularly your selected sample size.
+An explicit request in these requirements is presentation of a power analysis to justify your study design, and particularly your selected sample size.
+While this has long been true for human studies, these requirements are not becoming standard for most studies that use mammalian species, including mice.

 So what is power analysis?
-In essence, power analysis is a structured process for thinking through critical aspects of an upcoming question to ensure that your study is properly designed to test your hypothesis.
-The name "Power Analysis"" comes from the statistical definition of power:
+In essence, power analysis is a structured process for thinking through critical aspects of an upcoming set of experiments to ensure that your study is properly designed to test your hypothesis.
+The name "Power Analysis" comes from the statistical definition of power:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*The power of a statistical test is the probability that it will reject the null hypothesis when the alternative hypothesis is true.*
+| *The power of a statistical test is the probability that it will reject the null hypothesis when the alternative hypothesis is true.*

-The power of a test depends on several factors, including the characteristics of the observed phenotype in a population, the expected difference between groups, and the size of the sample.
+The power of a test depends on several factors, including the characteristics of the observed phenotype in a population, the expected difference between groups, and the size of the samples involved.
 As we will see, sample size is the primary tool that we have to adjust power.
 For this reason, the usual goal of conducting a power analysis is to determine the sample size needed to test a specific hypothesis with a given statistical test.

 ***
 ### The conceptual basis for power analysis